fanartie/arthur-do-it-right/redux-1/index.md

 Questions for you...

 1. If you noticed the "react-awesome-reveal" library that shows the "Fade" effect when we click on the person.
-Why does the first GIF (original code with bug) look like running correctly, only one person with "Fading" effect even though every student is rendered ?
+Why does the first GIF (original code with bug) seems look like running correctly, only one person with "Fading" effect even though every student is rendered ?

 2. What's the influence if we never fix the bug?

-3. If we really want to 'reload' the entire array (ex, API returns array of update), are we able to only render the item which is 'updated' or 'new inserted' without rendering the whole list ?
+3. If we receive 'webSocket' for the element update, how can we reduce to update the only single element ?